schm00g/beer-finder/README.md

 ### npm install

 This will install all the dependencies.
-My env: Node `v16.14.2`.
+I'm using Node `v16.14.2`.

 ### `npm run start`